xindizhang/BCB420.2019.CORUM_old/README.md

 ----

-**If any of this information is ambiguous, inaccurate, outdated, or incomplete, please check the [most recent version](https://github.com/hyginn/BCB420.2019.STRING) of the package on GitHub and if the problem has not already been addressed, please [file an issue](https://github.com/hyginn/BCB420.2019.STRING/issues).**
+**If any of this information is ambiguous, inaccurate, outdated, or incomplete, please check the [most recent version](https://github.com/xindizhang/BCB420.2019.CORUM.git) of the package on GitHub and if the problem has not already been addressed, please [file an issue](https://github.com/xindizhang/BCB420.2019.CORUM.git/issues).**

 ----

 ## 1 About this package:
+This pakage is designed using (hyginn/BCB420.2019.STRING) as an template.
+The 2019.STRING package is written by Dr. Boris Steipe.

 This pacakge is designed to download network data form [the CORUM database](https://mips.helmholtz-muenchen.de/corum/), map annotated human protein complex data to [HGNC](https://www.genenames.org/) symbols, and provide examples for statistic cmputation of the databases.